 Transportation Electrification

 The transportation sector is motivated to decarbonize, and one of the leading solutions is the electrification of transportation systems.
-This advancement in electric vehicles and power is crucial for achieving a zero-carbon economy by midcentury.
-The US government is supporting these efforts with the CHIPs and Inflation Reduction Act, which provide incentives for semiconductors and microelectronics production that are essential components to electrification.
-However, it is important to note that vehicle electrification also produces emissions during manufacturing processes.
+This advancement in electric vehicles and power is crucial for achieving a zero-carbon economy.
+Legislation has been instrumental in accelerating the industry’s growth in recent years, providing incentives for US production of components essential to electrification, such as semiconductors and microelectronics.

 Electric Vehicles Require Air Pollution Control Solutions Throughout Production

-While zero-emission vehicles (ZEVs) do not pollute once in use, their industrial manufacturing processes create an initial carbon footprint.
-The production of batteries and the sourcing of raw materials are the primary concerns for emissions.
-Additionally, other necessary operations, such as the coating and drying lines, require the treatment of airborne pollutants as they are generally solvent-heavy.
+While electric vehicles are often labeled as ‘zero-emission vehicles’ (ZEVs) once in use, their complex industrial manufacturing processes create a significant carbon footprint that must be addressed.
+The production of batteries and the sourcing of raw materials are the primary concerns for emissions; however, other necessary operations, such as the coating and drying lines, are generally solvent-heavy processes that require the treatment of hazardous airborne pollutants.

 Mining

 The sourcing and extraction methods required to collect the raw materials for the vehicle batteries are a primary source of air emissions.
-Batteries use a variety of metals, such as cobalt, nickel, copper, and lithium as critical components.
-The metals used in EV batteries are also present in motors, transformers, and cabling necessary to transition to a sustainable electricity infrastructure.
-The high demand and consequent current and expected shortages of these resources (specifically, lithium and copper) mean that recycling and recovery are necessary to drive the industry forward.
+Batteries use a variety of metals, such as cobalt, nickel, copper, and lithium, as critical components.
+The metals used in EV batteries are also present in motors, transformers, and cabling, which are necessary to transition to a sustainable electricity infrastructure.
+The high demand for lithium and other metals continues to stem from the automotive industry, and the consequent shortages of these limited resources indicate that recovery and recycling operations are becoming increasingly vital to drive the electrification industry forward.

 During the manufacture of battery cells, cathode and anode materials are mixed with solvents or other binders and collected through a series of pressing and drying processes.
-These solvents and binders ultimately evaporate into the atmosphere as they dry, which can react with sunlight and cause ozone pollution if not treated with the proper air control equipment.
-Regulated pollutants common in cell formation include cadmium, chromium, cobalt, copper, cyanide, iron, lead, manganese, mercury, nickel, oil & grease, silver, and zinc.
+As drying occurs, the solvents and binders evaporate into the atmosphere, reacting with sunlight and causing ozone pollution if not treated with the proper air control equipment.
+Cadmium, chromium, cobalt, copper, cyanide, iron, lead, manganese, mercury, nickel, oil & grease, silver, and zinc are pollutants commonly used in cell formation that are federally and locally regulated.

 Effective Abatement Technologies

-A lot of innovation is going on with battery production (different approaches, technology, and materials), there is not a well-vetted approach for APC, so it requires customization and tailoring to these new (or pilot) processes.
+Rapid innovation is occurring with battery production (different approaches, technology, and materials), which means there is not a well-vetted approach for APC; customization and tailoring to the specific process are required to ensure effective abatement is met.

-Due to the uniqueness of transportation electrification applications, any of our air pollution control systems could be an appropriate solution.
+Due to the uniqueness of transportation electrification applications, any air pollution control system could be the appropriate solution for your industrial process.
+Pollution Systems specializes in solutions designed for your business and operational needs.

 View Systems